Principles of Fixed Tasks and Minimum Settings

 - Review the impact on deployment graphs across a couple of weeks that have accurate schedules and either forecast or actual sales data

-- Is the graph suggesting team where they are not required and where the levels are not supported by sales?
-Times or levels of team within the Minimum may need adjusting.
+- Is the graph suggesting teams where they are not required and where the levels are not supported by sales?
+Times or levels of a team within the Minimum may need adjusting.
 Fixed Tasks may not be being scheduled

 - Visibility of Fixed Tasks can be toggled on/off, as shown below in Fig.7